shrikantkalar023/learning-nextjs/README.md

 7. only put **truly global styles** in global.css.
 For component specific styles use module.css.

 8. **CSS Modules** are scoped to the component/page to avoid styles conflicts. card-component is not a valid class name in css modules.
 It should be cardComponent, because all the class names are imported as a JS object.

+9.With app router we can co-locate our project files components & pages, as only page.tsx is accessible to the client.